 “There’s a high level of responsibility that each of our engineers take on every day,” he said, noting that each train carries around 2,000 people.
-“Our industry is one that values safety.”
+“Our industry values safety.”

 It’s also a rapidly expanding sector.
-The role of a locomotive engineer was ranked as one of the top twenty jobs on Canadian Business’ 2019 compilation of the best jobs.
+A locomotive engineer’s role was ranked as one of the top twenty jobs on the Canadian Business’ 2019 compilation of the best jobs.
 The position offers a median salary of $78,000 annually, while government forecasts suggest there will be significantly more jobs than people looking for work in the next five years.

-According to the Globe and Mail, Toronto Transit Commission (TTC) drivers, formally called operators, start off making $24.06 an hour.
-After 12 months, the pay rises to $26.53 an hour, and $31.40 after 24 months.
+According to the Globe and Mail, Toronto Transit Commission (TTC) drivers, formally called operators, start making $24.06 an hour.
+After 12 months, the pay rises to $26.53 an hour and $31.40 after 24 months.
 The operators have a 40-hour workweek, according to the TTC.
-In British Columbia’s Lower Mainland, TransLink drivers start off earning about $20.44 an hour, which rises to $30.38 (as of April 2014) for those with five or more years of seniority.
+In British Columbia’s Lower Mainland, TransLink drivers start earning about $20.44 an hour, which rises to $30.38 (as of April 2014) for those with five or more seniority years.